christasich/tidal_flat/README.md

 ### Usage

-Import the module and dependencies.
+Import pandas (to load the data) and the tidal_flat module.

 ```python
 import pandas as pd